 (1) Indicates that a curb ramp is not located where one is warranted.
 Does not apply to crosswalks or pedestrian push buttons.
 This data has not yet been collected and may not be complete.
-(2) Maximum Extent Practicable (MEP).
-Indicates that this feature is not fully compliant, but due to circumstances beyond the feasible limits of design, full compliance cannot be accomplished.

 A color-coded map showing curb ramp locations based on current condition is in Appendix G.